9. Further Open Rails Rolling Stock Features

 |

-subfolder within the engine’s folder and must
+Scripts reside in a Script subfolder within the engine’s folder and must

 contain a class named after the script’s own filename.
 For example, if the

-, OR will search for a single class named
+script’s filename is AmtrakTCS.cs, OR will search for a single class named

-.
+AmtrakTCS.
 (It is also possible to place the script in another location,

-such as a Common.Script
+such as a Common.Script folder in the TRAINSET folder, by prepending the

-appropriate amount of parent directory tokens ..\
+appropriate amount of parent directory tokens ..\ relative to the engine’s

-folder.)
+Script folder.)
 The script’s code runs on the UpdaterProcess thread.
 This

-example, which would need to be placed in a file named DemoTCS.cs
+example, which would need to be placed in a file named DemoTCS.cs,

 illustrates the minimum code required for a Train Control System script: